briandconnelly/nicheconstruct/paper/03_methods.md

 ### Migration

 Populations consist of $N^2$ patches arranged as an $N \times N$ lattice, where each patch can support a subpopulation.
-After mutation, individuals emigrate to an adjacent patch with probability $m$.
+After mutation, individuals emigrate to an adjacent patch.
-During each migration event, a single destination patch is randomly chosen from each source patch's Moore neighborhood, which is composed of the nearest 8 patches on the lattice.
+For each source subpopulation, a single destination patch is randomly chosen from the source patch's Moore neighborhood, which is composed of the nearest 8 patches on the lattice.
 Because the population lattice has boundaries, patches located on the periphery have smaller neighborhoods.
+Individuals emigrate with probability $m$, which means larger subpopulations produce more emigrants.
+Through immigration, subpopulations can exceed $S_{max}$ individuals.
+As described below, however, this increase in population size is temporary.

 ### Population Initialization and Simulation